Historic Sightseeing and History Tours in Bend Oregon

 In 1920, a wagon road was built between Bend and Elk Lake and tourism around the scenic waterfront boomed.
 Elk Lake Lodge opened its doors to visitors, lots for summer homes were leased, and there was even a post-office.
 By 1929, this building was constructed to serve as the base for a forest guard who would help protect the resources of the National Forest and serve visitors.
 In 1997, the building was restored and became an official historic sight and an information center along the Cascade Lakes Scenic Byway.
 Visit the station and learn about the life and work of National Forest Service Guard in the 20th Century.

 The former home of the late Governor Tom McCall's family is under the rimrock near the Crooked River.
 Originally from an established east coast family, McCall's father followed his ranching dreams west and built this house the family would come to know as "Westernwold."
 McCall was raised here, graduated from Redmond High School and later went on to get his journalism degree from the University of Oregon.
 McCall is remembered as a fierce and fearless leader of the environmental movement of the 60s and 70s.
 He set a bold example for the rest of the country and the world with his radical land-use policies and the first bottle-deposit program in America.
 The legacy he left behind lives on in the continued protection of Oregon's beauty and resources.

 Guided History Tours of Bend Oregon

-If you prefer to take in your history on two-wheels, check out Let It Ride and their historical tours by electric bike.
+If you prefer to take in your history on two-wheels, check out either Bend Electric Bikes or Let It Ride and their historical tours by electric bike.

 |>> Aerial Tours and Scenic Flights||>> Bend Ale Trail Beer Tour